 Techniques Extended response Test Description An extended response assesses students' abilities to communicate using the language they are studying when interpreting, creating and exchanging meaning.
 When communicating, students may respond to seen or unseen questions, stimulus material, topics or issues in the language they are studying.
 Tasks may require students to respond to provided questions, scenarios and/or problems.
-An extended response supports evidence being collected to reflect students' understanding of the two strands of the Australian Curriculum: Communicating: using language for communicative purposes in interpreting, creating and exchanging meaning.
-Understanding: analysing language and culture as a resource for interpreting and creating meaning.
+An extended response supports evidence being collected to reflect students' understanding of the two strands of the Australian Curriculum: • Communicating: using language for communicative purposes in interpreting, creating and exchanging meaning • Understanding: analysing language and culture as a resource for interpreting and creating meaning.
 A test assesses students' responses that are produced independently, under supervised conditions and in a set timeframe.
 A test ensures student authorship.
-A speaking assessment requires students to: engage in communication exchange meaning and provide a response using formulaic language respond to the stimulus use familiar contexts.
+A speaking assessment requires students to: engage in communication exchange meaning and provide a personal response using known phrases respond to the stimulus use familiar contexts.
 A test requires students to respond to one or more assessment items.
 These items are based on questions or tasks that are typically unseen.
 Questions or tasks may be based on stimulus material.
-A writing assessment requires students to: write on familiar issues in response to stimulus material, e.g. simple written texts or audiovisual material share ideas in imaginative texts and use evidence to support views comprehend after reading or listening to texts to compose a response.
+A writing assessment requires students to: write on familiar issues in response to stimulus material, e.g. simple written texts or audiovisual material share and compare ideas in imaginative texts and use evidence to support views comprehend texts, after reading or listening, to compose a response.
 When completing an extended response, students: use strategies to select vocabulary, language and grammar elements use developing metalanguage and language elements to communicate ideas interact with others for a range of purposes.

-Techniques Extended response Test Students are also assessed on their interpreting and creating meaning.
-An extended response assesses stress of language language variation and change, a role of language and culture.
-An extended response focuses on t Students can locate and evaluate w materials and cultural practices.
-When completing the task, students • demonstrate meaning • compare ideas • reflect on learning the language a Formats (examples only) Formats requiring students to use the language they are studying include: • written - simple description or explanation - instruction, plan or procedure - short scripted play or animation - labelled pictures, diagrams and/or photographs - poster - greeting card - letter - diary/journal entry - picture book - commentary on a series of pictures or cartoons - response to stimulus Formats requiring students to analyse, explain and/or reflect on the language/culture they are studying include: • written - annotated picture, diagram, sketch and/or photograph - response to stimulus - reflective diary/journal entry - letter • spoken/signed or multimodal - visual recording with audio commentary - song performance with actions - slideshow.
+Techniques Extended response Test Students are also assessed on the interpreting and creating meaning.
+An extended response assesses. • systems of language. • language variation and change. • role of language and culture.
+An extended response focuses or Students may locate and evaluate materials and cultural practices.
+When completing the task, studer. • interpret and infer meaning. • compare and evaluate ideas. • reflect on learning the language.
+Formats (examples only) Formats requiring students to use the language they are studying include: • written - simple description or explanation - instruction, plan or procedure - brochure - letter - diary/journal entry - picture book/graphic novel - narrative - commentary on a series of pictures or cartoons - response to stimulus - email • spoken/signed or multimodal - conversation Formats requiring students to analyse, explain and/or reflect on the language/culture they are studying include: • written - annotated picture, diagram, sketch and/or photograph - response to stimulus - reflective diary/journal entry - letter - advertisement • spoken/signed or multimodal - visual recording with audio commentary - slideshow - device application.
 Combination responses enable students to respond to unseen questions that provide opportunities to sustain communication, exchange meaning and give a spontaneous personal response to stimulus.
-Combination formats include: • written - text analysis - answering unfamiliar questions about language stimulus text, in full sentences in English - language text - responding to a provided stimulus or situation, in the target language - simple explanation of a topic, process or practical activity Formats include: short response items annotated picture, diagram, sketch and/or photograph simple description or explanation instructions/plans, procedures commentary on a series of pictures or cartoons response to stimulus.
+Combination formats include: • written - text analysis - answering unfamiliar questions about language stimulus text, in full sentences in English - language text - responding to a provided stimulus or situation, in the target language - simple explanation of a topic, process or practical Formats include: • short response items - annotated picture, diagram, sketch and/or photograph - simple description or explanation - instructions/plans, procedures - commentary on a series of pictures or cartoons • extended response items - explanation - letter - series of diary/journal entries • response to stimulus.